Working with Records

 Users have the option to add delete links to views in the Live App, which enables them to easily delete records.
 These delete links can be added from the Actions tab when fields are being added in the view editor.

 Note: Deleting a record does not delete any connected records from other tables.
-For example, if you delete a company record, any contact records that were connected to that company will still exist.
+For example, if you delete a company record, any contact records that were connected to that company will still exist in your app's database.